 For the next ten minutes that ironing board took it.
 We pounded it from one end of the living room to the next.
 We showed it no mercy, and when our arms were too sore to hit anymore, we both collapsed on the couch and stared at the twisted shape we'd made.
 I couldn't understand any of it, but I had to admit I felt good.

 Angelo said that from what he'd seen, all I'd need is a few sessions to be cured.

 "Cured of what?"
 I said.

 "Your inability to get angry," he said.
-"Somehow, somewhere along the line, you were told that getting angry was bad, and now, whenever you should get mad, something prevents you.
-You're still angry, but instead of coming out, that anger just worms its way into your stomach."
+"Somehow, somewhere along the line, you were told that getting angry was bad and now whenever you should get mad, something prevents you.
+You're still angry, it's just instead of coming out, that anger just worms its way into your stomach."

 "And what's that got to do with Sara?"